bertrandchenal/lakota/README.md

 (something databases and database driver supports).
-So, if not forbidden, large queries will at best jeopardize the performances and a worst will result in a deny of service of the application server itself.
+So, if not forbidden, large queries will at best jeopardize the performances and a worst will result in a deny of service of the application server itself by eating most of the host memory.

-Lakota sidesteps those two issues because it consumes directly the chunks of data, without any intermediate conversions and benefits from the builtin compression and caching.
+Lakota sidesteps those two issues because it consumes directly the chunks of data without any intermediate conversions and benefits from the builtin compression and caching.